quicwg/base-drafts/draft-ietf-quic-recovery.md

 ack-eliciting packet.
 QUIC recovery algorithms do not assume the peer sends an an ACK immediately when receiving a second ack-eliciting packet.

-Out-of-order packets SHOULD be acknowledged more quickly, in order to accelerate loss recovery.
-The receiver SHOULD send an immediate ACK when it receives a new packet which is not the next expected one.
-That is, its packet number is not one greater than the largest received packet number.
-A receiver MAY send acknowledgements immediately for the next few ack-eliciting packets that are received, but the receiver SHOULD revert back to delaying acknowledgements after sending a few immediate acknowledgements.
+In order to accelerate loss recovery and reduce timeouts, the receiver SHOULD send an immediate ACK when it receives a new packet which is not one greater than the largest received packet number.
+A receiver MAY send acknowledgements immediately for the next few ack-eliciting packets that are received, but the receiver SHOULD revert back to delaying acknowledgements after 1/8 RTT.

 Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response